The Painted Wolf pack at Chobe River front

 Now we headed back towards Chobe after stopping at the local supermarket to buy supplies.
 We had probably spent more than an hour out of the park and felt the chances would be slim to find the Dogs again.
 When we entered the park we took a right turn to see if we could find them in the area between Kasane and where we left.
 Nothing to see until we emerged at the same spot where the other vehicle stood when we first saw the Dogs.

 We couldn´t believe our eyes.
-The dogs hadn’t moved at all.
-They were still playing around so the engine was switched off and we sat there alone with the dogs for a long time.
+The Painted wolves hadn’t moved at all.
+They were still playing around so the engine was switched off and we sat there alone with them for a long time.

 Still we wanted our sundowner so we drove out onto the floodplain to watch the sunset as two Hippos fought in the water.